apache/flink/docs/dev/stream/python.md

 - Execution on a multi-node cluster requires a shared medium storage, which needs to be configured (.e.g HDFS) upfront.
 - The output from of the given script is directed to the standard output.
-Consequently, the output is written to the corresponding worker `.out` filed.
+Consequently, the output is written to the corresponding worker `.out` file.
 If the script is executed inside the IntelliJ IDE, then the output will be displayed in the console tab.

 {% top %}